meshplay/meshplay/docs/pages/extensions/meshmap/publishing-a-design.md

 # Publishing a Design

-Publishing a design lets you make your content visible to any anonymous visitor of meshery.io/catalog and any Meshery Cloud user.
+Publishing a design lets you make your content visible to any anonymous visitor of meshplay.io/catalog and any Meshplay Cloud user.
 Anyone with the link can view the design.

-You can publish design into Meshery's Catalog using Extensions.
+You can publish design into Meshplay's Catalog using Extensions.
 Let's discuss the process below.

 **Step 1: Access the Extensions UI**